leavebody/SportsPartner/README.md

 # Sports Partner
 [![Build Status](https://travis-ci.com/jhu-oose/2017-group-4.svg?token=qu7s5Cf7sE84eRpgCzqR&branch=master)](https://travis-ci.com/jhu-oose/2017-group-4)

 Playing sports with others is a good way to experience the goodness of life.
 Nowadays, many people want to play sports but they cannot find a companion.
 Sports Partner aims at sports enthusiasts who want to find sports partners.
 Users can create or join a sports activity with location and time specified.
 They can chat with fellows, share their moments and rate the activities and the sports facilities in our app.
-The goal of our app is to facilitate sports matching, promote social networking and encourage healthy lifestyle.
+The goal of our app is to facilitate sports matching, promote social networking and encourage a healthy lifestyle.
 ## Deployment(New!)
 The Server has been deployed in heroku and it becomes the subtree of this git repo.
 The git address of the Server now becomes ``https://git.heroku.com/oosesportspartner.git``.
 We need to use git subtree command to manage the repo, some command examples are (authentication is needed for the heroku repo):
 ```